Skip to content

 Step 2: Select your data source

-Use the dataset selector at the top of the screen to choose the dataset you want to query.
+Use the dataset selector in the query builder to choose the dataset you want to query.

 • Select logs to query your ingested log data (default).